ibm-cloud-docs/BlockStorage/replication.md

 - When it completed

-## Cancelling an existing replication
+## Canceling an existing replication

 You can cancel replication either immediately or on the anniversary date, which causes billing to end.
 Replication can be canceled from either the **Primary** or the **Replica** tabs.